 There I was, ready to embark on an epic journey through the USA, starting with the District of Columbia,

 Who would have thought it has already been 19 years since my creative journey to the States.
 It was my first self-organized trip to the land known to me only from TV and geography classes at school.
 Now, I have had the opportunity to RE-discover America, my, ambitious, enquiring, yet naive way.
 So enthusiastically charged to reach places of cultural, political and historical importance.

 During such intense travel where you have just 12h to explore one place, people you meet must have made an enormous impact on you to be remembered after so many years.
 I would put it down to the subject matter of the conversation I had.
 The more thought-provoking and engaging the deeper it got stuck in my memory.

-My visit centred round historical buildings but there was much more to see.
+My visit centered around historical buildings but there was much more to see.
 With only one day to explore the capital, I focused my attention on the National Mall.
 Let’s pay a visit to 1600 Pennsylvania Avenue, shall we?
 Here I was in the White House walking down the hall, blue room, etc. I had the privilege of being in one of the most powerful houses in the world.
-I brought with me preconceived image of the WH should look like, mainly from the literature and TV movies.
+I brought with me a preconceived image of the WH should look like, mainly from the literature and TV movies.
 The tourist section was just that, glamorous, official and tidy.
 What was going on behind closed doors we will never know.
 Impressed I was and complete with knowledge about the residence and workplace of American Presidents since John Adams in 1800.

 THE DISTRICT OF COLUMBIA